KuuuGR/polklaw/Documentation/polklaw/Scripts/Project Files Overview.md

 This file contains 85,264 filtered YouTube links, selected from over 70 million addresses.
 Each link corresponds to a YouTube video that has a transcription available in Polish.

+## 4. combined_channel_details.txt

+- `combined_channel_details.txt` contains information about YouTube channels, including channel names and their associated video URLs.
+- The file format follows the structure: `Channel Name: <channel_name> -> URLS: [<url1>, <url2>, ...]`.
+- This dataset is used for further analysis, processing, and scraping operations to extract more information about the channels.
+## 5. ,

 # Python Scripts

 ## 1. **ExtractPolishWords.py**